 Getting Started on Public Service Loan Forgiveness

-In vickim34432’s case, the best way to check it to look up all student loan information on the federal student loan database.
-This site is also run by the Department of Education, and it is very useful for tracking down student loan servicers as well as determining student loan types.
+In vickim34432’s case, the best way to check is to look up all student loan information on the federal student loan database.
+This site is also run by the Department of Education, and it is handy for tracking down student loan servicers as well as determining student loan types.
 Another way to verify whether or not loans need consolidated for PSLF eligibility is to call your loan servicer and ask.
 Loan servicers have been known to maker errors, so double-checking is critical.

 Once the consolidation issue has been addressed, the next step is signing up for a repayment plan.
 Generally speaking, IBR (Income-Based Repayment), PAYE (Pay As You Earn), and REPAYE (Revised Pay As You Earn) are the best options for those pursuing public service loan forgiveness.
 Picking the best repayment plan will depend upon marital status, debt level, income, and when the loans were first borrowed.

 Once the first payment has been made, it is critical to send in an employer certification form.
 This form is not technically required, but submitting it is the best way to verify that 1) you have eligible loans, 2) you have an eligible employer, and 3) you are on an eligible repayment plan.
-Once the first certification form is approved we recommend doing it on a yearly basis so that the records stay up to date and the final certification of 120 payments is a breeze.
+Once the first certification form is approved the best practice is to do it yearly so that the records stay up to date and the final certification of 120 payments is a breeze.

 Getting a Mortgage While Pursuing PSLF

 Believe it or not, getting a mortgage while chasing after loan forgiveness is possible.
-In the recent past, mortgage underwriting guidelines from Freddie Mac and Fannie Mac didn’t allow income-driven repayment plans such as IBR to be used for Debt-To-Income ratio calculations.
+Until recently, mortgage underwriting guidelines from Freddie Mac and Fannie Mac didn’t allow income-driven repayment plans such as IBR to be used for Debt-To-Income ratio calculations.
 It was a stupid rule, and fortunately, logic has prevailed.

 Qualifying for a mortgage is more difficult for student loan borrowers, but it can be done.
 The most important thing is that student loan borrowers understand how student debt can impact home loans and strategy.